As a University, the safety, health, and well-being of our students are our top priorities.

 Potential Negative Consequences of Substance Use

-Impaired judgement may lead to regrettable or dangerous situations.
+Impaired judgment may lead to regrettable or dangerous situations.
 UWM students report having experienced a variety of detrimental outcomes as a result of their substance use, including illness, legal trouble, academic problems, regretted actions, high-risk sexual activity, and violence.

 Those who choose to use alcohol or other drugs are not the only ones detrimentally impacted by substance use at UWM.
 Students report having experienced disturbances to their quality of life due to the behaviors of peers who are under the influence, such as personal property damage, being awakened or kept from studying, and being made to feel unsafe.